Independent Executives vs. Management Consultants – What’s the Difference & Costs?

 Types of Arrangements:

 As you’ve seen, not all projects are created equal as is the case for how to quote the project.
 We have seen a variety of projects quoted on hourly, daily, retainer, flat fee/project-based as well as the prior combined with a success fee.
 Which is right for your situation will also depend on all of the above.
 Typically types of projects such as assessments and strategic planning can be done on a flat fee basis.
 With a potential for significant cost savings or revenue increase and the company has a small budget, consider adding a success fee combined with a lower than usual rate.

 The right management consultants combined with an arrangement that fits the situation and your budget can often make a big impact on the success of a company.
 Having that impartial outside resource can provide a new perspective and also offer needed additional hands-on assistance is invaluable.

 How much do Independent Executive Management Consultants cost?

-Since an Interim Executive role has specific objectives and timelines, they are far less likely to involve themselves in the day-to-day politics and minutiae; thus accomplishing in 3-4 days what a full-time executive will accomplish in 5 days.
-You can then compare the cost of an Interim Executive working three to four days per week to that of what you would be paying a full-time executive employee (salary, taxes, benefits, bonus, etc).
-The cost will be close to the same but the interim executive will get the work done faster.
+Since an Independent Executive role has specific objectives and timelines, they are far less likely to involve themselves in the day-to-day politics and minutiae; thus accomplishing in 3-4 days what a full-time executive will accomplish in 5 days.
+You can then compare the cost of an Independent Executive working three to four days per week to that of what you would be paying a full-time executive employee (salary, taxes, benefits, bonus, etc).
+The cost will be close to the same but the independent executive will get the work done faster.